 Another kind you can come across are men who will date you but not consider you good enough to get married to.

 These are men who consider tattooed women to be loose, which is honestly quite degrading.

-You sporting a tattoo on your body changes the way they look at you.
+Getting a tattoo in Japan changes the way people look at you.

 All of this might not sound fair, so it is always a good idea to speak about the tattoos you have with a potential partner and understand their take on it before you actually get into the relationship.

 This will help avoid a lot of heartache in the future, and save you the time and energy you will be investing in the relationship.

 First of all, finding certain jobs in Japan if you have a tattoo, can be quite hard.

 Many offices and companies ban tattoos, but again, now with globalisation and more expats and foriegn students working in Japan.